Boyle-Lab/Boyle-Lab.github.io/DEVELOPMENT.md

 ## Editing publication sources in GitHub

-When `bibliography/publications.bib` changes directly on GitHub, the workflow regenerates the website records and `pub.bib`, commits those outputs, and deploys the generated site.
+When `bibliography/publications.bib` changes directly on GitHub, the workflow regenerates the website records, `pub.bib`, and CV, commits those outputs, and deploys the generated site.
 A new BibTeX key still requires a matching `publication_metadata/*.yml` sidecar; otherwise strict generation fails with a clear missing-sidecar message.

 ## Troubleshooting